-Around the 9th century AD, Vikings traveled from Scandinavia to raid towns and settlements around Europe and the United Kingdom.
-These seafaring warriors from Scandinavia (which is Norway, Denmark and Sweden) were also known as Norsemen, which means 'North-men'.
+Around the 9th century AD, Vikings traveled from Scandinavia to raid towns and settlements around Europe and the British Isles.
+These seafaring warriors from Scandinavia (today Norway, Denmark and Sweden) were also known as Norsemen, which means North-men.

-Lots of movies, TV shows and books have been inspired by the Vikings and their mythology, like the Thor movies, and How to Train Your Dragon.
+Lots of movies, TV shows and books have been inspired by the Vikings and their mythology, like the Thor movies, and the How to Train Your Dragon book series.
 To find out about the real people and cultures that inspired them, check out these websites.

 This website has facts and pictures on lots of different topics, including the Vikings.

-- Scroll down the page to select History, and then find the link on Vikings.
+- Look down the page to select History, and then find the link on Vikings.

-- The images on the page will link you to different type of information such as Viking women, Viking children or Viking writing.
+- The images on the page will link you to different types of information such as Viking women, Viking children and Viking writing.